yeximing/UCAgent-doc/README.en.md

 #### 1. MCP-Server with Code Agent (Recommended)

-This mode enables collaborative verification with all LLM clients that support MCP-Server calls, such as: Cherry Studio, Claude Code, Gemini-CLI, VS Code Copilot, Qwen-Code, Qoder, etc.
+This mode enables collaborative verification with all LLM clients that support MCP-Server calls, such as Cherry Studio, Claude Code, Gemini-CLI, VS Code Copilot, Qwen-Code, Qoder, etc.

 When starting UCAgent, enable the corresponding service through `mcp-server` related parameters.